-7 Antun; bweno k'u'n ti ja' to atam o tal abae Well, but why are you just now bringing this up?
-8 li'e ma'uk ta jtzaktik ak'-chamel [ Here we're not talking about witchcraft.
-9 Ran; anch'an vo'ote You shut up!
-10 Paco; ataj (????????) [ As far as that- 11 Ran; malao vo'ote anch'an [ You wait, shut up!
-12 Antun; ((shouting)) [ 13 Paco; ((shouting)) ja' to = Only now are you coming- 14 k'ot aval ta komite chatal =[ -to tell the land comissioners this.
-15 Ran; vo'ote m- anch'an- anch'an You shut up, shut up.
-16 anch'an [ Shut up!
-17 Paco; atimi chak'an chameltzane chatakbat ta ik'el ta = If you want to settle that, wait until- 18 =ta ik'el ta ajente you are summoned by the magistrate

-208 Journal of Linguistic Anthropology 19 chatal ta meltzanel yechuke [ You should come for a proper settlement instead.
-20 Antun; unen pasob-rason uk You're supposed to know a little about how to settle disputes 21 Paco; a li'e tambil latal // ik'bil latal [ Now you were forced to come // you were brought 22 23 Ran; malao malao vo'ote mu xatik' aba Wait!
+''' 7 Antun; bweno k'u'n ti ja' to atam o tal abae

+Well, but why are you just now bringing this up?

+8 li'e ma'uk ta jtzaktik ak'-chamel

+Here we're not talking about witchcraft.

+[ 9 Ran; anch'an vo'ote

+You shut up!

+10 Paco; ataj (?????????)

+As far as that-

+[

+11 Ran; malao vo'ote anch'an

+'''

+'''

+You wait, shut up!

+[

+12

+((shouting))

+Antun;

+13

+Paco;

+((shouting)) ja' to =

+Only now-

+14

+k'ot aval ta komite chatal

+-are you coming to tell the land comissioners this.

+= [

+vo'ote m- anch'an- anch'an

+15

+Ran;

+You shut up, shut up.

+16

+anch'an

+Shut up!

+Paco; atimi chak'an chameltzane chatakbat ta ik'el ta =

+17

+If you want to settle that, wait until you are summoned by-

+18

+=ta ik'el

+taajente

+-the magistrate

+19

+chatal ta meltzanel yechuke

+You should come for a proper settlement instead.

+[

+20

+Antun; unen pasob-rason uk

+You're supposed to know a little about how to settle disputes

+Paco; a li'e tambil latal // ik'bil latal

+21

+Now you were forced to come // you were brought 24

+22

+malao malao

+Ran;

 Wait!
+Wait!

+23

+vo'ote mu xatik' aba

 You, don't butt in!

+'''

 Ran repeatedly orders Antun to shut up, in terms normally too direct for public discourse.
 He has thrown down a verbal gauntlet, not dueling his adversary into silence but nakedly commanding it.
 Paco also starts to shout angrily at this point, charging that Ran is being disrespectful to the current process, which involves land commissioners rather than the magistrates who might deal with witchcraft accusations.
-Ran avoids answering Paco's charges, instead dismissively telling his brother-in-law Antun to shut up (Lines 11, 15-16, and 22-23), after Antun points out (Line 20) that Ran, as a former magistrate, ought to behave better.
+Though it is hard to tell from the transcript alone, Ran avoids answering Paco's charges, instead dismissively telling his brother-in-law Antun to shut up (at lines 11, 15-16, and finally at 22-23, after Antun points out at line 20 that Ran, as a former magistrate, ought to behave better).

 As a powerful political figure in the village, Ran is on fairly safe ground openly confronting his brother-in-law, a notoriously unreliable town drunkard and a much younger man, who would normally owe his senior brother-in-law respect.
-The fact that Antun does not tak'be "answer him" in Fragment F or that Ran claims the right to shut him up in Fragment G without bothering to address any substantive arguments shows that Ran has indeed managed effectively to devoice the younger man.
-The baldness of Ran's challenges to Antun indexes Ran's stronger, dominant position.
-As Irvine points out, "in some relationships a speaker needs no lines of retreat at all, for the relationship itself provides one" (1993:129).
+The fact that Antun does not tak'be 'answer him' in Fragment F or that Ran claims the right to shut him up in Fragment G without bothering to address any substantive arguments shows that Ran has indeed managed effectively to devoice the younger man.
+The baldness of Ran's challenges to Antun-somewhat as if he were a magistrate himself rather than a principal-indexes Ran's stronger, dominant position.
+As Irvine points out, "in some relationships a speaker needs no lines of retreat at all, for the relationship itself provides one" (Irvine 1993:129).